NNTin/empocketer/README.md

 Empocketer uses [Passport](http://www.passportjs.org) and the `passport-pocket` package to handle logins, using Pocket's API based on OAuth.
 Routing uses [Express](https://expressjs.com/), and the [Handlebars](http://handlebarsjs.com/) template engine.
 The database is embedded in the app using [nedb-core](https://github.com/nedbhq/nedb-core) and feeds are checked using the ever-reliable [feedparser](https://www.npmjs.com/package/feedparser) package.

+Now includes a user message system using React.
+There will probably be more React components to come.

 # Requirements

 You will need to [register your app with Pocket](https://getpocket.com/developer/) and get a Pocket Consumer Key.
 You also need an smtp email host.
 I recommend [Mailgun](https://www.mailgun.com/) - it's free unless you're sending more than 10,000 emails per month, which seems rather reasonable!